dhth/cueitup/README.md

 Message Value View

-   f                              Toggle focussed section between full screen and
-                                      regular mode
-   1                              Maximize message value view q                              Minimize section, and return focus to list view [                              Show details for the previous entry in the list ]                              Show details for the next entry in the list
+   q                              Minimize section, and return focus to list view [,h                            Show details for the previous entry in the list ],l                            Show details for the next entry in the list
 ```

 TODO